smonn/validator-fns/README.md

 `required(message[, nullable])` - Ensures value is not undefined, null, an empty string, `NaN`, or an invalid date.
 If nullable is set to true, this will consider null values as acceptable.

-`min(amount, message)` - Ensures value is of a minimum amount.
+`min(amount, message, exclusive)` - Ensures value is of a minimum amount.
 Amount here refers to string length, array length, and number value.
+Exclusive makes the amount comparison exclusive instead of inclusive.

-`max(amount, message)` - Ensures value is of a maximum amount.
+`max(amount, message, exclusive)` - Ensures value is of a maximum amount.
+Amount here refers to string length, array length, and number value.
+Exclusive makes the amount comparison exclusive instead of inclusive.

+`exact(amount, message)` - Ensures value is of an exact amount.
 Amount here refers to string length, array length, and number value.

 ### Strings